Looking for recipes for some classic Southern foods? We’ve got you covered from fried chicken to pecan pie. And they taste great with a mint julep!

 Brunch anyone?
 What is brunch without its cocktails like the mint julep?
 And what is a Southern brunch without shrimp and grits?
 Grits is a porridge-like dish that’s made from cornmeal.
 It originated in the South with Native American influence and is derived from a Muskogee tribe maize porridge.
 Shrimp and Grits is a Lowcountry staple of the Carolinas and Georgia.

 Sweet fresh shrimp is essential to the dish but besides the shrimp and the grits, there is a lot of variety in preparation.
 Some chefs may prepare the shrimp blackened, or with sausage and ham.
 Many times there is a delicious gravy spread on top, hot sauce, or Cajun seasoning added.
-Any way it’s prepared, shrimp and grits can be eaten breakfast, lunch or dinner, and is the perfect light dish to pair with a mint julep pitcher.
-Why a pitcher of mint julep?
-Well it IS brunch, after all!
+Any way it’s prepared, shrimp and grits can be eaten breakfast, lunch or dinner.
+And it’s is the perfect light brunch dish to pair with a mint julep.
+Your coffee and sweet tea can make room.
+It IS brunch, after all!

 Feel like doing some real deal Southern cooking?
 This popular recipe is sure to satisfy your craving for a classic dish of shrimp and grits.